avinashkarhana/pycron/ReadMe.txt

 Usage :
-Just set cron job in scheduler or some other application to run the script periodically as per need.(I can do that if you ask.)
+Just set cron job in scheduler or some other application to run the script periodically as per need.

 Requirements :